 - Recovery Plan: Choctawhatchee Beach Mouse (USFWS)

 - Recovery Plan: St. Andrew Beach Mouse (USFWS)

 - Recovery Plan: Anastasia Island and Southeastern Beach Mouse (USFWS)

-Florida bonneted bats (Eumops floridanus, FE) are a species found in south Florida.
-They are characterized by their large body size, large slanted ears that cover the eyes and are joined at the base.
+The Florida bonneted bat (Eumops floridanus, FE) is a species found in South Florida.
 They have been found in both natural and artificial roosts such as palm fronds, tree cavities, buildings, bridges, and bat houses.
-The primary threats to bonneted bats are small population size, habitat loss, and potential impacts from mosquito pesticides.
+The primary threats to bonneted bats are small population size and habitat loss.

-Gray bats (Myotis grisescens, FE) are found in caves and over waterways in the Southeast.
+The gray bat (Myotis grisescens, FE) is found in caves and over waterways in the Southeast.
 In Florida, they can be found in the Panhandle.
 Most gray bats migrate between hibernating and maternity caves.
 They strictly roost in caves, with fewer than 5% of caves being suitable for their needs.
-Winter caves are deep and vertical to trap cold air, whereas summer caves are located near foraging areas by waterways.
 The major threat to gray bats is human disturbance.
-If gray bats are disturbed during hibernation or nursing, they will panic, expend energy reserves, and abandon young.
 The primary conservation objective of the USFWS is to prevent disturbance of roosting habitats by protecting those caves.
 Disease, particularly white-nose syndrome, is also a potential threat to gray bats, but it has not been detected in Florida.